gammasoft71/Examples_Win32/Win32.System/HelloWorlds/HelloWorld/README.md

 start HelloWorld.sln
 ```

-Select any project and type Ctrl+F5 to build and run it.
+Select "HelloWorld" project and type Ctrl+F5 to build and run it.

 ## Output